-Add a little extra fall flavor to a pan of tender and slightly sweet cornbread.
-You only need one bowl to quickly stir together a few basic ingredients so you can bake this Gluten Free Apple Butter Corn Bread.
+Gluten Free Cornbread has a little extra fall flavor with the addition of apple butter.
+Tender and slightly sweet, it will be the perfect addition to an autumn dinner or holiday meal.
+You only need one bowl to stir a few basic ingredients together so you can bake this easy corn bread recipe.

 Of course, even though I did write much of this in the present tense, the sad thing is that I can’t remember the last time I had corn bread.
 Since going gluten free after finding out about my wheat allergy, I haven’t been able to enjoy the crumbly, corny goodness that I used to love.
 That is, until now…